How to buy ASX (ASX) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 ASX Limited is a financial data & stock exchanges business based in Australia.
-ASX shares (ASX) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-ASX has a trailing 12-month revenue of around $1.1 billion.
+ASX shares (ASX) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+ASX has a trailing 12-month revenue of around $1 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in ASX